Outdoor watches, which are watches designed for use in mountain climbing and other outdoor activities, are convenient

 - summary

-1st overall: Garmin fēnix 7X Sapphire Dual Power Ti Carbon Gray
+Overall winner: Garmin fēnix 7X Sapphire Dual Power Ti Carbon Gray DLC

-From DLC Alpinists to trail runners.
-Flagship for all athletes who challenge the limits
+.
+From alpinists to trail runners, this flagship watch is perfect for all athletes who challenge the limits.

 - Weight: 89g (including silicone band)

-- Lens material: Power Sapphire (Sapphire glass with solar charging)
+- Lens material: Power Sapphire (solar-charging compatible sapphire glass)

 - Water resistance: 10 ATM (equivalent to 100m)

-- Satellite systems: GPS, GLONASS, Michibiki (complementary signal), Galileo * Multiband frequency compatible
+- Satellite system: GPS, GLONASS, Michibiki (supplementary signal), Galileo *Multi-band frequency compatible

 - Platform: Garmin Connect

-Runner-up 1: COROS VERTIX 2 GPS Adventure Watch
+Runner-up: COROS VERTIX 2 GPS Adventure Watch - A

-The lightweight body made of DLC diamond coating and titanium alloy allows for long operation of approximately 60 hours in GPS mode, making it ideal for harsh outdoor activities.
-Excellent GPS accuracy is achieved through double-frequency satellite communication.
-It also has a function to prevent the occurrence of altitude sickness.
-In addition to the touch screen, the digital dial also makes it easy to use even when wearing gloves.
+The lightweight titanium alloy body with DLC diamond coating provides approximately 60 hours of operation in GPS mode, making it ideal for harsh outdoor environments.
+Dual-frequency satellite communication ensures outstanding GPS accuracy.
+It also features a function to prevent altitude sickness.
+The touchscreen and digital dials make it easy to operate, even with gloves on

 - Size: 50.3 x 50.3 x 15.7 mm